Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/CGTN - Opinions/Russian FM's visit to Beijing comes at a crucial time.md

 ---
-title: Russian FM's visit to Beijing comes at a crucial time
+title: 'Russian FM's visit to Beijing comes at a crucial time'
 categories:
     - 新媒体
     - CGTN - Opinions